 Where to get it from

 Your next step is seeking out the car.
-Nowadays, it’s easiest to begin your search online: make sure to check classified advertising websites, public Facebook groups, and Australian websites that specialise in auto trading.
+Nowadays, it’s easiest to begin your search online: make sure to check classified advertising websites, public Facebook groups, and Australian websites that specialize in auto trading.
 After a bit of research, you’ll quickly see what kind of price you can expect to pay for the vehicle you’re after.

 If you prefer to operate offline, you can check maps and ask around for the nearest car dealerships or second-hand vendors.